xiix0/scam/README.md

-You may be infinitely smaller than some things, but you're infinitely larger than others.
+You will be awarded the Nobel Peace Prize... posthumously.